 Authentication Source & Type

-- Context Type: The ContextType will automatically adjust depending upon the Server or Domain that is used to authenticate the user.
-If there is a problem, you can manually set it to either "Machine" if you are authenticating against the local machine or "Domain" if you are authenticating against a network Domain.
+Will automatically adjust depending upon the Server or Domain that is used to authenticate the user.
+If there is a problem, you can manually set it to either Machine, if you are authenticating against the local machine or Domain, if you are authenticating against a network Domain.

 Test / Save - User